 How do you publish your blog posts then, Huong?
 Um, I write them on my lunch break at work and schedule them.
-Seriously though, after work, I get home, change into my pjs, eat and most of the time, pass out on the couch.
-Wake up to shower and pass out again.
+Seriously though, after work, I get home, change into my pajamas and eat.
+And most of the time, I pass out on the couch, wake up to shower and pass out again.

 I still have to work on forgiving that woman and know that once I completely let it go, I can finally move on and make my progress an epic comeback.
 If you believe in prayer, please send some my way.
 I’m going to need it.

 I know I may sound like I’m complaining.

 But I must say that if you’ve ever started a health journey only to have to start all over again because of someone else, I’m sure you’d be mad too.